apiel/react-async-cache/Readme.md

 `response` is the response received after the function has been called.

-`update` is a function that allow you to update the cache without to make a call to the server.
+`update` is a function that allow to update the cache without to make a call to the server.
 The first parameter is the new response you want to set.
 The second parameter is the cached function.
-The next parameter are the parameters you would have provide to the cached function.
+The next parameter are the parameters you would have providen to the cached function.

 eg.: